ashwinvin/websurfx/docs/features.md

 ### Redis Cache

 This feature allows the search engine to cache the results on the redis server.
-This feature can be useful for having a dedicated cache server for multiple devices hosted with the `Websurfx` server which can use the one dedicated cache server for hosting their cache on it.
-But a disadvantage of this solution is that if the `Redis`server is located far away (for example provided by a vps as service) and if it is unavailable or down for some reason then the `Websurfx` server would not be able to function properly or will crash on startup.
+This feature can be useful for having a dedicated cache server for multiple devices hosted with the `Anvesh` server which can use the one dedicated cache server for hosting their cache on it.
+But a disadvantage of this solution is that if the `Redis`server is located far away (for example provided by a vps as service) and if it is unavailable or down for some reason then the `Anvesh` server would not be able to function properly or will crash on startup.

 ### In Memory Cache